veiled-coder/veiled-coder/README.md

-## Hi there 👋

- - 👯FrontEnd-Development graduate from SheCodes.io and Stutern Academy
- - ❓Currently a full stack development student at Qwasar silicon valley
- - ❓Currently a front end developer at colab.io
+I'm Rahmat Abdulfattah , a passionate Frontend Development graduate from SheCodes.io and Stutern Academy.
+Currently, I'm pursuing my dream as a full-stack development student at Qwasar Silicon Valley, continuously expanding my technical expertise.

+As a dedicated Frontend Developer at colab.io, I strive to create user-friendly and visually appealing web experiences that leave a lasting impact.
+I enjoy collaborating with teams to bring innovative ideas to life.

- - ⚡Fun fact: i love reciting and memorising the Qur'an.
+⚡ Fun fact: I have a deep love for reciting and memorizing the Qur'an, which brings me both tranquility and purpose.

 ## Technologies